firsttris/reactive-volcano-app/README.md

+# Reactive Vaporizer App

 # Introduction

-The Volcano, made by Storz & Bickel in Tuttlingen, Germany, is a well-known high-quality vaporizer.
-The Volcano can be controlled using the Bluetooth Web API.
+The Volcano, Venty, and Veazy, made by Storz & Bickel in Tuttlingen, Germany, are well-known high-quality vaporizers.
+These devices can be controlled using the Bluetooth Web API.

-This project showcases how to use cutting-edge technology to control the Volcano via the Web Bluetooth API.
+This project showcases how to use cutting-edge technology to control these devices via the Web Bluetooth API.

 # Code Ownership